jonathanabennett/megastrike/README.md

 6. Execute the file

 ### Developer Mode
-If you want to run it from source, rather than compiling, follow steps 1-3 from the Manual Installation steps, but at step 4, you should run `clojure -Mrun`.
+If you want to run it from source, rather than compiling, follow steps 1-3 from the Manual Installation steps, but at step 4, you should run `clojure -M:run`.

 This will start up and run more slowly, but it would allow you to develop the program.